Looking for a loan to get out of debts?

 The first thing that happens if you default on a car loan is that your lender will charge late fees after 1 to 30 days from the last payment.
 A late fee on an auto loan is an interest charge imposed by lenders as a penalty for paying late on a bill or loan payment.
 They’re pretty familiar with most types of loans, including auto loans.
 Of course, there are limits on how much these auto loan’ fees can be (they can’t exceed the car loan amount of your original payment), but they’re still something to watch out for.

 What kind of loans are we talking about?
 Secured personal loans have real estate or other personal property used as collateral for the loan.
 If you default on a secured loan, you could lose the security provided as collateral for personal loans.
 Secured business loans are made against the business’s equipment and/or other assets.
 Compared to secured loans, unsecured loans don’t have collateral to offer.
+However, if you default on a payday loan, the information will stay in the system for 6 years affecting your credit history.

 If you default on a secured loan, your lender can take back the security they gave you to secure the loan.
 For example, the lender could repossess these items if you took out a boat loan and failed to make payments on time.
 If this happens, it will be up to them whether they choose to sell those items or keep them until they are paid off in full.